MrLokans/AskItTask/README.md

-Work of the app started.
+Work over the app started.

 Run ```gulp``` in command line to build front end.